-Due to the complexity of analysing a company's insurance requirements and arranging suitable commercial insurance, the advice of an independent and professional insurance consultant is invaluable.
-The importance of the correct cover will only become apparent in the event of a claim – when it is too late to begin thinking about your needs.
+Due to the complexity of analysing your unique insurance requirements the advice of an independent and professional insurance advisor is invaluable.
+The importance of having the correct cover in place is focused on at the beginning of the relationship prior to a quote being sent to you.

 Employers have a legal obligation to carry Employers Liability Insurance which indemnifies the employer in respect of injury to its employees for which it is legally responsible.
 It is generally accepted by members of the Association of British Insurers that the minimum indemnity limit should be £10m.
 An employee is deemed to be any individual who undertakes any work for the insured whether paid or not.

 There is a common misconception that Employers Liability is not required in regards to self-employed staff.
 For Marquee Companies this is rarely the case as such staff are normally working under the direction of the Employer, and are not Bona Fide Subcontractors.
 A Bona Fide Subcontractor carries their own insurance and provides their own method, tools and materials.

 The legal penalties of failing to effect adequate Employers Liability insurance are severe, but perhaps even more significant are the implications of the potential cost of a successful claim against an uninsured company.
 In an increasingly litigious society, personal injury claims are becoming frequent and of greater magnitude.